soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The screen displays the state configuration options.](media/power-state-definition.png "Power State")

-11. In the device template, Properties are metadata associated with the equipment.
+11. In the device template, **Properties** are metadata associated with the equipment.
+These are added on the same form as the capabilities, only using **Property** for the Capability type field.
 For our template, we will expect a property for Serial Number, IP Address, and the geographic location of the pump.
 Remaining on the same screen, select _+ Add capability_.
 Define the device properties as follows, then select _Save_ from the toolbar menu:

     | Display Name  | Name         | Capability Type | Semantic Type | Schema | Writable | Description                       |
     | ------------- | ------------ | --------------- | ------------- | ------ |--------- | --------------------------------- |